Walk Me Home (Pink song): Commercial performance

 In Australia, the song debuted at number 15 on the ARIA Singles Chart, before reaching number 11 four weeks later.
 "Walk Me Home" reached the top of the radio airplay charts, according to The Music Network.
 Australian Recording Industry Association (ARIA) awarded a double Platinum certification to the track for accumulating 140,000 equivalent sales units.
 The single debuted at number 37 in New Zealand, and peaked at number 26.
 The song entered the UK Singles Chart at number eight, becoming Pink's twentieth top-ten.
 Following the music video release, "Walk Me Home" re-entered the top ten, raising from number 12 to number nine and selling 27,350 copies according to the Official Charts Company.
 It also reached the top of the UK Airplay Charts, vaulting from number five to number one, thus becoming her fifth number-one single.
-It was certified Gold by the British Phonographic Industry (BPI) for selling over 400,000 units in the country.
+It was certified 2× Platinum by the British Phonographic Industry (BPI) for selling over 1,200,000 units in the country.
 Elsewhere, "Walk Me Home" reached number six in Ireland, number nine in Netherlands, number two in Scotland, and number eight in Switzerland.

+It was less successful in France, where the track peaked only at 167th spot from the French Singles Chart, becoming her lowest charting single there.
+It spent 6 weeks but has certified gold for 100.000 units sold.
+It reached however the top twenty in French Airplay, at number 14, becoming Pink's seventh top twenty airplay there.